verboompj/EntraGSA/README.md

 # Intro into Entra Global Secure Access

+In this write-up I will dive into one of the two components that make up the Entra Global Secure Access suite: Entra Private Access.
+As a quick intro, what is Entra Global Secure Access (GSA) ? and how do its two main components stack up ?

+## Intro into GSA

-Entra GSA is Microsoft's SSE (Security Service Edge) Solution and consists of 2 main services -
+Entra GSA is Microsoft's SSE (Security Service Edge) Solution and consists of 2 main services:
-#### Entra Internet Access & Entra Private Access.
+- Entra Internet Access
+- Entra Private Access.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/global-secure-access-diagram.png)